kintatlay/My-Portfolio/README.md

 - Open a terminal and run the command `npm run dev-all` to watch the changes.
 Also, unhighlight the line `import './css/icon-fonts.css';` in the file `index.js`.
 Then make all the necessary changes with the js and scss files.
 When done, run the command `npm run build:css` to build the compressed css file.
 Go back to `index.js` and code out the line `import './css/icon-fonts.css';`.
 At the end, run `npm run build`.

 - git add and push everything to Github.
-Then run the command `npm run deploy` in terminal.
+Then run the commit add and `npm run deploy` in terminal.

 - If webpage does not load, go to `Setting` in the Github portfolio repo.
 Then click `Pages` to verify the custom domain is correct.
 If not, enter `kintatlay.com` on custom domain and save.